spotfiresoftware/tibco-streaming-samples/docker/README.md

-# Docker
+# Docker: Samples

-How to use Docker in Spotfire&reg; Streaming 11.1.0-SNAPSHOT projects.
+How to use Docker in Spotfire&reg; Streaming 11.2.0-SNAPSHOT projects.

 Samples :